evkx/evkx.github.io/content/models/bmw/i4/i4_M50/_index.md

 ## Performance

 The BMW i4 M50 has a maximum power of 250KW (340hp).
 The total torque is 430nm.
-The 0-100km/h sprint (0-62mph) is performed in 3,9 seconds.
-The top speed is 190 kph.
+The 0-100km/h sprint (0-62mph) takes 3,9 seconds.
+The top speed is 190 km/h.

 ## Battery, range, and charging